sensu/sensu-docs/content/sensu-enterprise/3.1/installation/overview.md

 {{< highlight shell >}}
 sudo update-rc.d sensu-enterprise defaults
 {{< /highlight >}}

-_NOTE: No configuration changes are required before resuming monitoring with the sensu-enterprise service.
-However, taking advantage of [Sensu Enterprise's built-in integration features](../../integrations/) will require some changes, e.g. providing integration-specific configuration and potentially reconfiguring check definitions to use those integrations._

 ### Upgrading from Uchiwa to Sensu Enterprise Dashboard (Ubuntu/Debian)